Generative Engine Optimization (GEO): The Complete Guide for 2025

 Build a backlink strategy for the AI era.
 Focus on exactly the sources AI relies on: Wikipedia, Reddit, established publications, industry communities.

 The shift to AI-powered search isn't coming.
 It's here.
-The websites that adapt - by building genuine authority, structuring content for synthesis and earning trust from the sources AI values - will thrive.
+The websites that adapt, by building genuine authority, structuring content for synthesis and earning trust from the sources AI values, will thrive.

 Everyone else will wonder where their traffic went.